-The guts of Arctos consist of an Oracle Relational Database Management System (RDBMS).
-Along with holding tables of data, the Oracle RDBMS maintains referential integrity, enforces controlled vocabularies, provides a secondary security and user management layer, and separates data into Virtual Private Databases (VPDs) for the different collections.
-Oracle’s VPD architecture allows sharing of equipment, expertise, and authority data, while allowing users to maintain exclusive row-level control of collections data.
+Originally the guts of Arctos consisted of an Oracle Relational Database Management System (RDBMS).
+Along with holding tables of data, the Oracle RDBMS maintained referential integrity, enforced controlled vocabularies, provided a secondary security and user management layer, and separated data into Virtual Private Databases (VPDs) for the different collections.
+Oracle’s VPD architecture allowed sharing of equipment, expertise, and authority data, while allowing users to maintain exclusive row-level control of collections data.
 In Spring 2020, after extensive testing, Arctos migrated to PostgreSQL where its relational database management system with virtual private database was replicated.
 The migration was both a technical and financial decision after over a year of consideration.
 The PostgreSQL database will allow future innovations at a lower cost and fits with the expertise of our partners at TACC.

-Scheduled tasks and Oracle Jobs perform functions such as emailing reminders to users, maintaining flattened query data, publishing data via the Integrated Publishing Toolkit (IPT), querying GenBank for Arctos specimens, and creating media for various specialized imaging projects.
+Scheduled tasks perform functions such as emailing reminders to users, maintaining flattened query data, publishing data via the Integrated Publishing Toolkit (IPT), querying GenBank for Arctos specimens, and creating media for various specialized imaging projects.

 As a centralized web application, clients require a modern browser on a reasonably brisk network connection.
 The FireFox browser is recommended for database operators, but all public features and most operator features are supported by most of the popular browsers.
 There are effectively no restrictions on number of users, or limit to the number of concurrent users.